Metso: 2010s

-Matti Kähkönen was appointed the new President and CEO of Metso Corporation on 1 March 2011.
-Previously, Kähkönen had headed Metso's Mining and Construction segment.
-Despite the global economic uncertainty, Metso's profitability grew steadily in 2011.
-The services business, with a value of over three billion euros, accounted for about 40 percent of orders received in 2011.

-In September 2012, Metso announced the need for a personnel reduction of more than 600 Finnish employees in several of its business units serving the paper industry and paper production.
-The reason for the reductions is structural change in the industry and due to that the weakening of paper business unit's competitiveness and profitability: competition has increased, demand for paper machine and foundry products has weakened.
-Customers want cheaper solutions than before.
-Metso had planned to give extra dividend for its shareholders but after the decision of paying dividends while cutting staff was criticized e.g. by personnel and the Finnish politics the decision was cancelled.

 In 2012, Metso agreed to form a joint venture with China's LiuGong Group to develop the track-mounted crushing business in China, consolidated its valve operations in the United States into new premises in Massachusetts and opened a new valve supply and service center in Vadodara, India.
 In the same year, Metso acquired the Korean valve manufacturer Valstone Control Inc., U.S. software company ExperTune Inc. and 75 percent of the Chinese crushing and screening equipment producer Shaorui Heavy Industries.

 Metso Recycling business offers metal and waste recycling equipment and services globally.
 On 1 September 2011, Metso announced that the Recycling business would be managed as a separate entity while Metso reviews other strategic alternatives for it.
 As part of this process, Metso evaluated both external and internal options.
 On 25 October 2012, Metso announced that Metso Recycling will be integrated into Mining and Construction as of 1 December 2012.

 In August 2013, Metso closed the acquisition of Chinese manganese steel foundry JX.